zng-ui/zng/TODO/Themes.md

 # Themes TODO

+* Review docs of color mix methods, not clear what color is over the other.
+* Setting button `background_color` breaks `when`, previously the hovered color was still used.
+    - This affects examples that set background in `when` only too, see `window`.

 * Image example noticeable slower with new dynamic buttons.
-* Review docs of color mix methods, not clear what color is over the other.

 * Review all examples.
 * Test All.